29-Year-Old Third Baseman – San Diego Padres

 There was no outlook written for Brandon Wood in 2014.
 Check out the latest news below for more on his current fantasy value.

 Brandon Wood Contract Information:

-Signed a minor league contract with the Royals in November 2012.
+Signed a minor league deal with the Padres in January of 2014.

 To instantly reveal our fantasy analysis of every player – including Brandon Wood – simply subscribe now.

 |Sep.
 25||Ari||Did not play.|

 |Sep.
 21||LAD||Did not play.|